-A student is considered truant if he/she skips a class or leaves the school during the day without an excuse (pink slip).
+A student is considered truant if he/she skips a class or leaves the school during the day without an excuse from a parent/guardian.
 Truant students shall be given invalid absences and will be subject to disciplinary action.
 The student will make up each hour truant with one hour of detention.

 Consequences of invalid absences: Students who are truant will be assigned detention equal to one hour for each class period or portion thereof that is missed.
 Students who repeatedly violate the truancy policy will be suspended in or out of school and referred to an appropriate social agency.

 After three (3) unexcused absences or a combination of eight (8) total excused and/or unexcused absences from school a letter will be sent home notifying parent/guardian.
 A copy of this letter will be forwarded to the district’s truancy officer.
 Upon receipt of the letter, the truancy officer may elect to place the student on an attendance contract and/or meet with parents.